This is a RYA VHF course online for anyone who owns a fixed or hand-held marine VHF radio.

 You can take your final VHF/SRC exam at any RYA approved training centre regardless of where you purchased your Online course.
 Should you require a link that will allow you to find your nearest of the 550 or so exam centres, just requested the link in the notes section when you make your online course payment/booking.

 So that the necessary exam paper work can be passed to the examining centre, where students wish to take an exam at a Training centre other than at Sailtrain, they should provide the details of the examining centre.
 An email sent to Sailtrain at email@example.com containing the examining centre name and address is sufficient.
+Whilst postage within the UK is free of charge postage of the VHF exam paperwork to Training centers outside of the UK will incur an additional charge.

 On successful completion of the assessment (practical & written paper) the VHF application form will be sent to the RYA along with your passport photo and exam fee (not included in the price of the Online SRC/VHF course).
 The RYA certification department will then post your RYA VHF certificate directly to you.